NEZNAMY/TAB/.github/wiki/feature_guide_belowname.md

 ```
 **WARNING: DO NOT JUST RANDOMLY PASTE THIS ENTIRE "CONDITIONS" SECTION INTO YOUR CONFIG!
 INSTEAD, EDIT YOUR EXISTING CONDITIONS SECTION TO PREVENT HAVING THE SECTION TWICE, HAVING SECOND ONE COMPLETELY OVERRIDE THE FIRST ONE!!!**

-Finally, use this condition as value in `fancy-display-players`:
+Finally, use this condition as value in `fancy-value`:
 ```
 belowname-objective:
-  fancy-display-players: "%condition:belowname1%"
+  fancy-value: "%condition:belowname1%"
 ```
-If you are under 1.20.3 and want to make `number` and `text` conditional, create 2 condition chains, one for each value and use them.
+If you are under 1.20.3 and want to make `value` and `title` conditional,
+create two condition chains, one for each value and use them.

 *Note: This is just an example, the plugin is not limited to displaying different values only per world.
 If you want per server values on BungeeCord, use %server% with server names.
-If you want worldguard regions, use %worldguard_region_name% with region names.
+If you want WorldGuard regions, use %worldguard_region_name% with region names.
 This works for any placeholder offered by the plugin or by PlaceholderAPI.*

-## Example 2 - Hiding `text` for 1.20.3+ players
+## Example 2 - Hiding `title` for 1.20.3+ players
-1.20.3 has replaced `number` field, which is limited to a white number with value configurable as `fancy-display-players`, which has no limits.
-However, `text` field is still visible on 1.20.3+.
-If you support both version ranges and want to make the best out of the new functionality, you might want to not show `text` to 1.20.3+ players anymore, since you can fully customize the text you want to display in `fancy-display-players`.
+1.20.3 has replaced `value` field,
+which is limited to a white number with value configurable as `fancy-value`, which has no limits.
+However, `title` field is still visible on 1.20.3+.
+If you support both version ranges and want to make the best out of the new functionality,
+you might want to not show `title` to 1.20.3+ players anymore,
+since you can fully customize the text you want to display in `fancy-value`.

-First, let's remind outselves what `text` *actually* is.
+First, let's remind ourselves what `title` *actually* is.
 It is actually called scoreboard title.
 Yes, just like the one on top of sidebar, just displayed elsewhere.
 This is why it displays on all players and placeholders are parsed for the viewing player.
 With this knowledge, all we need to do is check for player's version and only show something for <1.20.3.
-For this, we will use `%player-version-id%` placeholder, which returns network protocol version of player's game version, which can then be compared to.
+For this, we will use `%player-version-id%` placeholder,
+which returns the network protocol version of player's game version, which can then be compared to.
 ```
 conditions:
   version: